lsst-ts/ts_sal/doc/introductionDDS.rst

 reuse an already created one) and a Reader to define the subscription.

+QoS (Quality of Service) is a general concept that is used to specify the behavior of a service.
+Programming service behavior by means of QoS settings offers the advantage that the application developer only indicates what is wanted rather than how this QoS should be achieved.
+Generally speaking, QoS is comprised of several QoS policies.
+Each QoS policy is then an independent description that associates a name with a value.
+Describing QoS by means of a list of independent QoS policies gives rise to more flexibility.

 This specification is designed to allow a clear separation between the publish and the subscribe sides, so that an application process that